Investment Management

 - Independent professional referrals from our vetted network

-- Meeting facilitation with your full advisory team
+- Meeting facilitation with your full advisory team and/or family

 - Charitable giving location analysis (which asset, which vehicle)